spiffe/spiffe/standards/WIT-SVID.md

 The public key of the workload.
 The meaning of this claim and the structure of its value is defined by [RFC7800][7] and [WIMSE Workload Credentials][1].

+The `cnf` claim MUST be present and validators MUST reject WIT-SVIDs without this claim.
+The structure of this claim MUST be as described by [RFC7800][7] and [WIMSE Workload Credentials][1].

 In addition to the requirements set out in RFC7800 and WIMSE Workload Credentials, the `cnf.jwk.alg` claim MUST have one of the following supported values:

 `alg` Param Value | Digital Signature Algorithm